-With his wicked sense of humor, Ben was an inspiring leader at Rolling Stone when it was a tiny, struggling publication with barely room for four desks above a noisy printing press in San Francisco.
+Ben began writing and editing for the tiny publication when it had barely room for four desks above a noisy printing press in San Francisco.
 His legendary profiles of the great music artists, and his editorial direction shaping the music coverage helped to propel Rolling Stone's wildly successful, meteoric ascent into popular culture.